tatumhawkins/LIS452-Final-Project/The Plan.md

 o	Get definitions for these additional words.
 (User input??)

-o	Create a game/quiz that randomly selects a word from the dictionary, displays it, and asks the user to supply the correct word.
+X	Create a game/quiz that randomly selects a word from the dictionary, displays it, and asks the user to supply the correct word.

+X Allow the user to decide whter they would like to be quizzed over the entire book, or just a specific chapter.

-o	Keep track of which/how many words are correct.
+X	Keep track of which/how many words are correct.

-o	At the end, display the user’s “score” and a list of missed words.
+X	At the end, display the user’s “score” and a list of missed words.